OhioHealth ALS Clinic

 Traveling to multiple physician appointments on different days of the week isn’t easy or preferable for anyone, let alone someone coping with amyotrophic lateral sclerosis (ALS).

 At the OhioHealth ALS Clinic at Westerville Medical Campus, you or your family member have access to multiple specialists in one location.
 In fact, during a typical visit, you stay in one room and our team comes to you.

 Our specialized, state-of-the-art neuroscience facilities feature the latest in neuroscience technology and ensure that you receive treatment in a compassionate, welcoming environment.Find a location

-Being an ALS Association Recognized Treatment Center means people with ALS and their families and caregivers can be assured they are receiving evidence-based ALS care and treatment services — the very best standard of care — at the OhioHealth ALS Clinic.
+Being an ALS Certified Treatment Center of Excellence means the OhioHealth ALS Clinic is meeting the highest levels of established national standards of care in the management of ALS.
+People with ALS, and their families and caregivers, can be assured they are receiving evidence-based ALS care and treatment services — the very best standard of care — at the OhioHealth ALS Clinic.

 Each visit to the OhioHealth ALS Clinic includes a thorough, multidisciplinary evaluation, during which patients and families can get answers to their questions all in one visit.
 Our care team includes a(n):

 - Speech therapist

 - Registered nurse/care services coordinator with the ALS Association Central & Southern Ohio Chapter

 Connecting ALS patients with OhioHealth Home Care for medical equipment and in-home care.
 OhioHealth outpatient facilities for physical, occupational and speech therapy.

 - What to Expect When You Visit